swcarpentry/sql-novice-survey/_episodes/01-select.md

 You can use SQL's case insensitivity to your advantage, by making it easier to distinguish between different parts of an SQL statement.
-In this lesson, we use the convention of using UPPER CASE for SQL keywords, Title Case for table names, and lower case for field names.
+In this lesson, we use the convention of using UPPER CASE for SQL keywords (such as `SELECT` and `FROM`),
+Title Case for table names, and lower case for field names.
 Whatever casing
 convention you choose, please be consistent: complex queries are hard